Saturday, September 20, 2025

 In purposely getting into "test conditions" for the antiroll tank, I put plenty of strain on the unstayed mast.
 And so the hinge failed in the Straight.
 The mast fell onto the solar panel, but not much damage.
 Even though the rolling motion had been reduced, the strain was still too much for my tabernacle design (or lack of design).
 The top of the mast was then sistered to the stub on the deck.
 It was secured with duct tape.
 Radar was still functional, but anchor light was not.
 We seldom have other boats in the remote anchorages we chose (most don't even have names), but still we left on the aft cockpit light at night.
 Sort of like leaving on the porch light.

 That's our new Starlink antenna on the deck to the right of the mast.
 Mindboggling that I'm typing this while at anchor in a foggy little cove SW of Bella Bella.
+I said in the prior post about the tank's construction that I might be able to continue the posts using Starlink, and it definitely is possible.

 You can also see the hinge on my tabernacle mast in the down position in the lower left corner.
 That is the hinge that failed to handle the rocking motion in the Straight, despite the rocking motion being greatly reduced by the tank.
 How much it was reduced will be the topic of the next post.